-To facilitate the formation of new local societies, a working reference guide has been developed and is available without cost.
-This guide includes examples of Bylaws, Show Rules, Member Directories, etc., as well as ongoing helpful hints and organizational guidance to develop a new society.
+To facilitate the formation of new local societies, a digital reference guide has been developed and is available without cost.
+It is titled “Forming a Local Dahlia Society”.
+This guide includes examples of Bylaws and Constitutions, how to put on a show, as well as helpful hints and advice to develop a new society.

 For additional information about forming a local society and the benefits of associating with the American Dahlia Society, please email your name, address and phone number to: